Chris Bukowski & Katie Morton Still Engaged After ‘Bachelor In Paradise,’ Couple Is ‘So Much Better Now’

 Season 6 of Bachelor in Paradise produced a handful of couples who were dating after the finale, including Chris Bukowski and Katie Morton.
-Chris and Katie navigated some challenges during their time filming in Mexico, got engaged at the end, and exposed some additional problems during the reunion show.
+Chris and Katie navigated some challenges during their time filming in Mexico, got engaged at the end, and revealed some additional problems during the reunion show.
 Now she is sharing some updates and says they’re doing quite well these days.

 Katie and Chris admitted during the Bachelor in Paradise finale that they had struggled in their relationship and she initially wasn’t wearing her engagement ring.
-As they talked they seemingly smoothed things over, but during a commercial break tensions were seemingly running high.
+As they talked, they seemingly smoothed things over, but during a commercial break, tensions were seemingly running high.

-Despite that, the two left the reunion as an engaged couple and in new updates, the Bachelor in Paradise stars indicate that they are still together.
+Despite that, the two left the reunion as an engaged couple.
+In new updates, the Bachelor in Paradise stars indicate that they are still together.

 Some Bachelor in Paradise fans recently voiced their worries that perhaps Bukowski and Morton had split.
 It seems this speculation escalated after she was hanging out with other franchise veterans last weekend without her fiance by her side.
-However, she says there isn’t any trouble in paradise in this case.
+However, she says there isn’t any trouble in paradise in their case.

 E!
 Online notes that Katie joined former The Bachelor Ben Higgins on the Almost Famous podcast this week and addressed the speculation about her relationship with Chris.